KitCarson88/ionic-angular-libraries/projects/ionic-angular-utilities/README.md

 ##### Example usage

-Please refer to ..... repository as example for `ws-data` component usage.
+Please refer to [Ionic Angular Template](https://kitcarson88.github.io/ionic-angular-template/) repository as example for `ws-data` component usage.

 #### Ws Data List
 Really similar to previous Ws Data component, it let the developer to visualize array data that will be available in the future (such as web service data available only after a call over http).
 It wraps previous described spinner and error-container components to show a loading spinner during waiting data state, and to show an error message when an error occurs during data retrieve.
 It uses rxjs Observables to trace these loading, error and data available states.
 It's a good practice to bind these states to a Redux substate.